iGivefirst/cassandra_snapshotter/README.md

 Usage
 -----

-You can see the list of parameters available via `cassandra-snapshotter --help`
+You can see the list of base parameters available via `cassandra-snapshotter --help`.
+See also parameters for each of the sub options: backup, list, restore.
+For isntance `cassandra-snapshotter backup --help`.

+The usage patter is base arguments (e.g. --aws-access-key-id=) , the action (e.g. backup, list, restore), and the sub argements for the action (e.g. --user=).

 ####Create a new backup for *mycluster*:####